davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   On System V.4 and embedded PowerPC systems compile code using calling conventions that adhere to the March 1995 draft of the System V Application Binary Interface, PowerPC processor supplement.
-This is the default unless you configured GCC using powerpc-*-eabiaix.
+This is the default unless you configured GCC using :samp:`powerpc-*-eabiaix`.

 .. option:: -mcall-sysv-eabi, -mcall-eabi